 Many Christians refuse to believe that God would include a positive story about a gay Centurion in the Bible.
 In recent years, many openly gay Christians have been excluded from the spiritual life of the church.
 Our goal is to examine the available evidence.
 If the evidence and a faithful believing approach to scripture supports the understanding that this story is about a gay centurion and his pais-same sex lover, that dramatic fact should be public knowledge.

 Does cultural, historical and textual evidence support our belief that the centurion and his pais were lovers in committed, same sex partnership?
 Those who believe that the Centurion’s pais was only a servant and not the same sex partner of the homosexual Centurion, cite Greek lexicons to prove their case.
-Because most Biblical Greek lexicons do not mention beloved or same sex lover as possible meanings of pais, most non-gay Christians insist that same sex lover could not possibly be the meaning of pais.
+Because biblical Greek lexicons do not mention beloved or same sex lover as possible meanings of pais, most non-gay Christians insist that same sex lover could not possibly be the meaning of pais.

 Is there cultural, historical and linguistic evidence which indicates that beloved or same sex lover is the probable meaning of pais in Matthew and Luke’s story of the centurion?